KuechA/pestudio-cli/README.md

 * Show various information and highlight anomalies about the PE file like the PE header (time date stamp in the future), TLS callbacks or the relocations
 * Check the presence of more than 100 features in the PE file.
 * On top, we check various suspicious values, among others a high entropy, known imphashes, anomalies of the entry-point address, sections, headers, data, ...
+* Include support for yara rules by calling the yara-python library (if installed)

 We support multiple output formats and make the output result highly configurable:
 * Many options can be used to specify which analysis should be performed